x8c8r/cc-gamemanager/README.md

 - See additional statistics

 <br>**EXPERIMENTAL:**
-- Unlock absolutely any achievement
+- Unlock almost any achievement
 - Bring back features from web version(currently only the topbar) (Steam)
 - Change your game seed